The 29 Most Important HR Metrics You Need to Track

 - Training Effectiveness: There are several methods for measuring training effectiveness, including running tests or assessments to generate a pass/fail rate.

-First, analyze your data and draw conclusions from it.
+Analyze your data and draw conclusions from it.
 Producing lots of data can bring a false sense of productivity—don’t get caught in the trap of measuring things just to measure things.
-As SHRM’s report explains, “It is the insight that produces value, not the metric itself.”
+As SHRM explains, “It is the insight that produces value, not the metric itself.”

-Second, SHRM reminds us that the main purpose of HR metrics is to help your organization make better, more informed decisions.
+HR metrics help your organization make better, more informed decisions.
 If you find yourself reporting on data that does not contribute to larger decisions, then it may be time to adjust your reporting strategy.
 After all, the report states, “Any metric that does not lead to action is not worth the time and effort to calculate and report it.”

 By tracking HR metrics such as goal progress, employee performance, and employee engagement, Jennifer and her team were able to identify points of employee disengagement and misalignment, as well as potential development opportunities.
 With this data, they have helped employees improve and gotten the right people on track for leadership positions.

-Jessica Neal, HR general manager at American Cedar & Millwork, uses time tracking reports to keep employees and managers on the same page with scheduling and overtime—which is especially important for an organization that spans multiple states.
+Jessica Neal uses time tracking reports to keep employees and managers on the same page with scheduling and overtime—which is especially important for an organization that spans multiple states.
 She explains, “If managers wanted overtime reports before, I had to manually go into our system and access [the report] for them.
 I couldn’t give them access to some things without giving them access to everything.
 Now I can give them access to reports for their own employees.”

-With more accessible, more streamlined reporting, American Cedar & Millwork has seen a 25-30 percent reduction in overtime hours as clock-in/clock-out tracking has become more accurate.
+With more accessible, more streamlined reporting, American Cedar & Millwork has seen a 25-30% reduction in overtime hours as clock-in/clock-out tracking has become more accurate.

-In addition to managing typical human resources tasks, Emily White, the director of HR and operations at New Moms, also helps secure grants and funding for the nonprofit organization.
+In addition to managing typical human resources tasks, Emily White also helps secure grants and funding for the nonprofit organization.
 With the right HR metrics and analytics, Emily is able to make a compelling case for her company to gain the funding they need.
 For example, “our grant writer was asking me for a turnover rate, and I was able to give her not just the turnover rate, but also the narrative of how our turnover rate has gone down by a factor of four over the past three years.”

 By presenting key HR metrics, as well as the context and narrative of that data, Emily helped her organization win an important grant and continue funding their company mission.

 The work you do in human resources is vital to your organization’s success.
-But without measuring and tracking the HR metrics that matter, it can be difficult to pinpoint how your work makes a difference or how you can improve your efforts.
+But without measuring and tracking the HR metrics that matter, it's difficult to pinpoint how your work makes a difference or develop strategic plans for improvement.

 If you aren’t measuring any human resources metrics right now, sit down with your executive and HR teams and identify which data you need to start tracking today.
-Keep it simple; no need to start running hundreds of reports right away.
-If you are measuring some HR metrics already, double-check that all of your data is helping your organization reach its goals.
-Are there metrics you don’t need to be tracking?
-Are there reports you need to add?
-Don’t miss out on the valuable insights that are waiting for you in the numbers.
+Keep it simple: If you're already measuring some HR metrics, double-check that all of your data is helping your organization reach its goals.